SlavD/slavd.github.io/about.md

   creditlink: http://texturelovers.com
 ---

 My name is Slawomir Dorzak.
-I currently live in Dublin, Ireland and I work as Software Architect for Cloud Manager Team at [Dell](http://dell.com)[^1].
+I currently live in Dublin, Ireland where I work as a Software Engineer.
 Over the years I have worked for number of companies, tried to develop my own product, worked with number of programming languages and frameworks.
-I'll use this blog to write about interesting things that I currently work with.
+I'll use this blog to write about things I find interesting.

 ## Some things I'm currently interested in